-Selenium is a naturally occurring metalloid and at low doses is an essential nutrient for many important human health processes, including thyroid regulation and vitamin C metabolism.
+Selenium is an element and at low doses is an essential nutrient for many important human health processes, including thyroid regulation and vitamin C metabolism.
 Higher doses cause selenium toxicity, which can include symptoms ranging from hair loss and gastrointestinal distress to dizziness and tremors.